 “Celestial, soul-stirring, and sometimes sultry — the perfect combination!” – J.K., Sedona, AZ

-It’s a rare world-fusion artist who stays close to her roots while foraying into the vast expanse of the global palette.
-Saraha is such a musician.
+Ariana Saraha is a singer, musician, and composer from the western US with a global soul.
 Most often compared to Celtic singer Loreena McKennitt and alt-world artists Dead Can Dance, Saraha draws upon influences from the Mediterranean, Middle East, India, and Celtic & Eastern Europe, as well as performing a choice selection of traditional music of the same diaspora.
 But what really invites the listener in, beyond her vocal finesse and Old World influences, is Saraha’s rare mixture of raw wildness and heartfelt intimacy.
-Through her entrancing melodies, sultry grooves, and compelling lyricism, Saraha becomes a siren for the soulfully seeking.

-It may come as a surprise that Saraha didn’t even know she was a singer until she was nearly out of college (where she was studying Psychology).
-But one day, walking along, a voice and a song suddenly flew out unannounced.
-In that instance she was gripped with a sense that this was the path she had been looking for.
-She credits the release of this voice with her personal explorations of trance dance, Authentic Movement, dreamwork and depth psychology.
-“I was so suppressed from being heavily marginalized by my peer-group growing up that I didn’t even know who I was anymore.
-I was studying psychology because I was looking for meaning and purpose in this crazy world.
-And it was these practices–especially the body-based ones–that opened up the current of energy that had become so blocked by years of trauma and fear.
-Little did I know it would lead to all this!”
+It may come as a surprise that Saraha didn’t even become a singer until she was nearly finished with college (where she was studying Psychology).
+But one day a voice and a song suddenly flew out unannounced, and in that instance she knew this was her path in life.
+Though unexpected, she credits the release of her voice with her explorations in dreamwork, depth psychology, trance dance, and Authentic Movement.
+“I was so meek from being outcast by my peers growing up, I didn’t even know who I was at all.
+I was studying psychology because I was looking for meaning and purpose in this confusing, crazy world.
+And it was these practices that released the flow of energy that had been so long blocked by years of repression and fear.
+This energy apparently decided to come out as song!”

-In her first three years of songwriting, the floodgates opened, Saraha wrote over 100 songs.
-And then life took another unexpected turn: in 1999 she was offered the opportunity to sing lead vocals for the Colorado-based Mediterranean/Middle Eastern band Sherefé.
+In her first three years of songwriting, the floodgates opened and Saraha wrote over 100 songs.
+And then life took another unexpected turn: in 1999 she was offered the opportunity to sing lead vocals for the Colorado-based Mediterranean & Middle Eastern band Sherefé.
 For three years she learned and performed the traditional music of the Mediterranean, Balkan and Arab worlds, singing in Turkish, Arabic, Greek, Ladino, Bulgarian, Hebrew and Armenian languages.
 In 2004 she went in another direction and joined the electronica ensemble Tribal Electra for another three years, singing ancient mantras and prayers in Sanskrit, Hindi, Arabic, English and Hebrew over a bed of electronic beats and electric guitar.
-In 2007, enriched by these diverse musical experiences she finally launched her solo career by performing her original music at festivals and venues throughout the States to rave response.
+In 2007, enriched by these diverse musical experiences she finally launched her solo career by performing her original music at festivals and venues throughout the States.
 In August 2010, Saraha recorded a live album in Boulder, Colorado (which was released the subsequent spring).
 She released her first studio album in 2015, Maiden of Midnight, which was co-produced with acclaimed dream-pop songstress Tina Malia and Mideast-music guru Jesse Manno.
-She is currently working on her forthcoming album, “From the Wild“ while gathering inspiration from traveling the primordial and sweeping corners of the earth…
+She is currently working on her forthcoming album, “From the Wild,” while gathering inspiration from traveling the primordial and sweeping corners of the earth.

 - Ariana Saraha, “Maiden of Midnight” – 2015.
 Ariana’s debut studio album of mostly original world music.
 Buy Here